Winter Meetings in Vancouver - Know Before You Go!

 - Cafe Medina: Vancouver’s favourite spot for breakfast and brunch – worth the line-up!

 - Whether you’re a wine lover, cocktail hound or beer fan, you’ll never find yourself thirsty in Vancouver!
 British Columbia produces its own wine, and you’ll find it on the menu at most local restaurants.
-The city also boasts a thriving craft brewing scene–Gastown’s Steamworks Brewing Company, Railtown’s The Belgard Kitchen and Mount Pleasant’s Big Rock Urban Brewery are all great places to sample the local wares.
+The city also boasts a thriving craft brewing scene–Gastown’s Steamworks Brewing Company, Railtown’s The Belgard Kitchen and Mount Pleasant’s R&B Brewing are all great places to sample the local wares.
 Cocktail bars such as Clough Club, The Cascade Room and UVA often use spirits from Vancouver’s own distilleries, putting a local twist on your G&T, gimlet or greyhound.

 - If you’re interested in exploring the culinary scene outside of the bar or restaurant, consider signing up for a tour!
 Crawl the city’s beer scene with Vancouver Brewery Tours, a tour of a tasty neighbourhood on foot with Off the Eaten Track, or taste your way around Granville Island Public Market with Vancouver Foodie Tours.

-- If you’re lucky enough to be visiting the city between January 20 and February 5, don’t miss the annual Dine Out Vancouver Festival.
+- If you’re lucky enough to be visiting the city between at the end of January, don’t miss the annual Dine Out Vancouver Festival.
 Hundreds of restaurants offer menus at $20, $30 and $40 price points, but that’s just the beginning.
 Events include tasting tours, masterclasses, family dinners and international chef collaborations.
-Or if wine is more your focus, the Vancouver International Wine Festival (Feb 11 – 19) is one of the world’s largest consumer celebrations of vino, showcasing bottles from over 175 wineries from around the world.
+Or if wine is more your focus, the Vancouver International Wine Festival (Feb 22 - Mar 1, 2020) is one of the world’s largest consumer celebrations of vino, showcasing bottles from over 175 wineries from around the world.

 We’re looking forward to seeing you in Vancouver really soon, following your adventure and hearing about the memories you make while you’re in our city.
 We know there’s a lot of information to absorb here, but perhaps you’re looking for something more specific.
 In that case, check out Inside Vancouver – Tourism Vancouver’s blog dedicated to what’s going on the city and tips from locals.
 Follow us on social media for further trip inspiration or to ask a questions or two: